 2970 N. Brookfield Rd., Brookfield, (262) 309-5820

 Biloba Brewing is an oasis of quality craft beer in the western suburbs and late in summer 2017 it installed a new patio out in front of the brewery, which is located in the intimate setting of the old Brookfield village.

 Boone & Crockett

 818 S. Water St., (414) 763-4935

-The outdoor space at the new Boone & Crockett, which will be executed based on plans laid out by Vavra Design, once it's complete it will not only sport a fantastic view of the Hoan bridge (and, incidentally, any fireworks being set off at the lake), will also house Chef Mitch Ciohon's Taco Moto truck, which will enjoy new digs, complete with a four-seasons enclosure that will allow customers to eat tacos even on the coldest winter days without freezing.
+The outdoor patio at the new Boone & Crockett is in process.
+But, according to plans laid out by Vavra Design, once it's complete it will not only sport a fantastic view of the Hoan bridge (and, incidentally, any fireworks being set off at the lake), it will also house Chef Mitch Ciohon's Taco Moto truck inside a glampy four-seasons enclosure that will allow taco eating on the warmest and coldest of Wisconsin days.

 346 N. Broadway, (414) 501-2500